sgtchaos/siem/README.md

-# Noemon Wazuh cluster deployment for AWS
+# Wazuh cluster deployment for AWS

 This pack provisions and configures a distributed Wazuh SIEM cluster in AWS.